Oil set for third week of gains on vaccine hopes

 Oversupply concerns, however, continue to weigh as Libya has raised production to pre-blockade levels of 1.25 million bpd.

+Also, U.S. oil rigs rose 10 to 236 last week, their highest since May.
+This week’s rig count, an early indicator of future output, is due at about 1 p.m.
+[RIG/U]

-Additional reporting by Aaron Sheldrick in TOKYO and Koustav Samanta in SINGAPORE; Editing by Mark Potter
+Reporting by Stephanie Kelly in New York; additional reporting by Ahmad Ghaddar in London, Aaron Sheldrick in Tokyo and Koustav Samanta in Singapore; Editing by Marguerita Choy and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.